Wheelchair rugby is a thrilling and intense spectacle popular with Paralympic spectators all over the world.

 Points for players

-Every Wheelchair rugby player is assigned a point value based on their functional ability, from 0.5 for a player with the least physical function through to 3.5 for the most physical function.
-A squad comprises 12 players and, during play, the total on-court value for each team of four cannot exceed eight points.
-Teams fielding female players also receive an additional 0.5 point allowance per player.
+Every wheelchair rugby player is assigned a point value based on their functional ability, from 0.5 for a player with the least physical function through to 3.5 for the most physical function.
+A squad comprises of a maximum of 12 players and, during play, the total on-court value for each team of 4 cannot exceed 8 points.
+Teams fielding female players also receive an additional 0.5 point allowance for each female player.

 This unique system means that players with minor impairments (high-pointers) can compete alongside those with more serious impairments (low-pointers).